FeiweiPeng/cse15l-lab-reports/Lab Report 2.md

 ```
 The fix flips the elements simultaneously and makes sure that the original element is not lost due to the element change.
 ## Part 3
-I learned how to use the server to build a search engine, and run the server on a remote computer in week 2 lab.
+I learned how to use the server to build a search engine, and run the server on a remote computer in week 2 lab.<br />
 I learned how to debug through the symptoms and JUnit tests in week 3 lab.